xiang1103/Papers-Read-Notes/LLM-NLP/DDK_Distilling Domain Knowledge.md

 # DDK: Distilling Domain Knowledge for Efficient Large Language Models

 ## Quick Summary
 Distill the dataset using a discrepancy factor to see what domains have a big performance gap and make the student model train more on those tasks across difference domains.
-Big improvements from base model but not so much from other methods.
+Big improvements from base model but not so much from other KD methods.
 ## General Questions
 - What is the problem the paper tries to solve?
 Why does this problem matter?
     - Distill domain knowledge more efficiently between teacher and student models